COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

   **Scenario 2:** Ability to remove a goal

-    Given I have already have a task
+    Given I already have a task

     When the task has been terminated/finished